 The Bill is non-controversial and I, therefore, commend it for the acceptance of this honourable House.

 Bill read a Second time; immediately considered in Committee; reported, without Amendment; read the Third time and passed.

-PARLIAMENT (DISQUALIFICATION) BILL Order for Second Reading read.
+PARLIAMENT (DISQUALIFICATION) BILL

 The Attorney-General and Minister of Justice (Dr T. O. Elias): I rise to move-